• Skip to main content

 Looking Like Me.
 I love the upbeat tempo of Myers' poetry in this book!
 A young boy, Jeremy, narrates this poem/picture book.
 It starts as he looks in the mirror, declaring, "That's who I am."
 He then meets friends and family in his city neighborhood, all of whom describe him differently.
 He is a brother, artist, runner, writer, and more.
 The poem is an infectious, joyful celebration of one boy's self-esteem and identity.
 This is a wonderful poem to read with your kids and then have a conversation about all the different aspects of who they are.

-A Poke in the I: A Collection of Concrete Poems is a collection of “concrete poems.”
+A Poke in the I: A Collection of Concrete Poems by Paul B. Janeczko is a collection of “concrete poems.”
 Concrete poems are poems in which the visual arrangement of the words on the page are as essential to the meaning as the text itself.
 For example, the text of the poem “Giraffe” is printed out in the shape of a giraffe.
 “Tennis Anyone” will have your eyes bouncing back and forth across the page.
 Kids love concrete poems for their playful nature, and creating their own concrete poems is a wonderfully fun writing exercise.

-Starry Night Coloring Pages »
+Dreamy Starry Night Coloring Page »

 Reader Interactions